SMJK Seg Hwa: History

-In 1918, some local merchants with the co-operation of the local Chinese set up a primary school named Chong Cheng Primary School (now known as Sekolah Jenis Kebangsaan (Cina) Seg Hwa, Chinese:昔华国民型华文小学) along Jalan Mentol, Segamat.
-With financial contributions from the local Chinese merchants, a new building with eight classrooms was constructed in 1936.
+The school originated in 1918 as Chong Cheng Primary School (now Sekolah Jenis Kebangsaan (Cina) Seg Hwa), established by local merchants and the Chinese community along Jalan Mentol in Segamat.
+Financial contributions allowed for the construction of a new building featuring eight classrooms in 1936.

-After the Second World War, the school was renamed "Hwa Chiao Primary and Secondary School" (Sekolah Menengah Rendah Hwa Chiao) with the establishment of a secondary school section.
+Following the Second World War, the school expanded to include a secondary section and was consequently renamed Hwa Chiao Primary and Secondary School (Sekolah Menengah Rendah Hwa Chiao in Malay).
+Due to continuous growth in student enrollment, a new block of ten classrooms was added in 1950, though the issue of overcrowding persisted.